tldraw/examples/tldraw-nextjs-app-example/README.md

 	</picture>
 </div>

-This repo contains very basic reference repositories for using [tldraw](https://github.com/tldraw/tldraw) in different frameworks.
+This repo contains a very basic example of how to use [tldraw](https://github.com/tldraw/tldraw) in a [Next.js](https://nextjs.org/) app using the src directory and App router.